Brad Boxberger: Chicago Cubs

 On December 15, 2022, the Chicago Cubs signed Boxberger to a one-year contract.
 He began the 2023 season out of Chicago's bullpen, recording a 5.52 ERA across 17 appearances before he was placed on the injured list with a strained right forearm on May 15.
 He was transferred to the 60-day injured list on July 4.
 On September 8, Boxberger was activated from the injured list.
 He became a free agent following the season.

 Pitching style

 Early in his major league career, Boxberger was considered a good fit for a late-inning role, either as a setup pitcher or closer.
 He had a four-seam fastball that ranges from 92–96 mph, a changeup, a slider he throws at 88 mph, and a 12-6 curveball he can throw from 78–81 mph.

 Personal life

 Boxberger's father, Rod, also attended USC and pitched for the Trojans.
 Rod was named the Most Outstanding Player of the 1978 College World Series.
 He pitched in 134 minor league games, mostly in Double-A.

 Boxberger and his wife have a daughter and a son.
-They resides in Surprise, Arizona.
+They reside in Surprise, Arizona.